 Dr. Freeman has over 25 years of experience as a General Psychologist with specialization in Sleep Medicine, having practiced in multiple Sleep Centers and Community Mental Health Centers in Miami, Alaska, and the Twin Cities (MN).
 There, he treated patients with insomnia, nightmares, anxiety, depression, and other psychiatric conditions.
 He has recently returned to San Diego to be close to his extended family.

 Dr. Freeman was rated as one of the best Psychologists at Park Nicollet Hospital in Minneapolis.
-A random sample of his patients was surveyed ranking Dr. Freeman higher than the other 30 Mental Health providers on multiple variables such as timeliness, great listening, creating a reachable treatment plan together, etc.
+A random sample of his patients was surveyed ranking Dr. Freeman higher than the other 30 Mental Health providers on multiple variables such as timeliness, great listening, creating a reachable treatment plan together, etc. Contact Dr. Freeman if you think his method, background, and expertise can help you.

 Areas of Expertise